microsoft/LightGBM/docs/GPU-Targets.rst

 -  \* Not usable directly.
 -  \*\* Reported as unsupported in public forums.
+- \*\*\* AMD has decided to drop the support for APP SDK and deleted all links to installation packages.
+You can download the installation package for Linux from `our GitHub repo`_.

 AMD GPUs using Intel SDK for OpenCL is not a typo, nor AMD APP SDK compatibility with CPUs.